-Document this Linear Foot item within the SiteManager / Daily Work Reports / Work Items tab / DWR Template in accordance with the steps listed below.
+Document this Linear Foot item within the SiteManager / Daily Work Reports / Work Items tab.

 - a.
 Select the Obliterating Abandoned Road pay item from the list of contract pay items. - b.
-Open the 'DWR Templates' icon in the toolbar.
+In the appropriate field, enter the station-to-station extents and a descriptive location. - c.
+In the Placed Quantity field, enter the quantity (LF) of the item completed.